facephi/sdk-mobile-documentation/docs/ios/Selphi_Component.md

 Indicates whether or not to display a screen with the captured image of the document after the analysis process.
 This screen gives the user the possibility to repeat the capture process if the image obtained from the document is not correct.

+##### showPreviousTip

+It displays a preview screen with information about the process to be carried out and a button to start the process.

+##### livenessMode

+Sets the liveness mode of the widget.
+Allowed values are:

+- **SelphiFaceLivenessMode.NONE**: Indicates that photo detection mode should not be enabled in authentication processes.

+- **SelphiFaceLivenessMode.PASSIVE**: Indicates that the passive liveness test is performed on the server, by sending the corresponding "BestImage" or "TemplateRaw" for this purpose.

+- **SelphiFaceLivenessMode.MOVE**: Indicates that the liveness test is active by displaying instructions during the capture, and returning the corresponding result of the process.

 #### 5.1.2 Advanced Settings

 ##### debug